 How to play European Roulette – Breakdown of a Round

-Like most casino games, playing a round of Roulette begins with making a bet.
+Like most casino games, playing a round of European Roulette begins with making a bet.

 - The Dealer (or Croupier) will usually announce when players can place their bets.
 This period may include after the roulette wheel has been spun.